 In 1899, André Blondel published his “Empirical Theory of Synchronous Generators“.
 In it, he discussed the basic theory of the two armature reactions (direct and transverse).
 It was used to explain the properties of salient-pole AC machines.
 About ten years later, he worked on one of the first long distance schemes for the transmission of AC power.
 Back then a large 300,000 hp hydroelectric power plant at Genissiat on the Rhône was created with André Blondel’s contribution that transmitted electrical power to Paris more than 350 km away using polyphase AC current at 120 kV.

-Blondel was made a member of the French Academy of Sciences in 1913.
+Blondel’s contributions to science also include wireless telegraphy, acoustics, and mechanics; he also developed proposals for a theory of the induction motor.
+He was made a member of the French Academy of Sciences in 1913.
+In 1914 he performed a series of experiments in order to determine what was the most general law of electromagnetic induction.
 He was appointed commander of the Légion d’honneur in 1927, and was awarded the Faraday Medal in 1937.
 He also received the medal of the Franklin Institute, the Montefiore award and Lord Kelvin award.
 André Blondel died in Paris on 15 November 1938 at age 75.

 References and Further Reading: